 - 70 villages were made child marriage free after SVK’s continuous support and monitoring.

-- 11 village committees formed with representation of Differently Abled children.
+- 11 village committees formed with representation from differently abled children.

-- 4 more Balala Sanghams (Children’s Collectives) formed and 11 existing ones strengthened.
+- 4 more Bala Sanghams (Children’s Collectives) formed and 11 existing ones strengthened.

-- Efforts to be made to reduce Infant Mortality Rate to 15 and further promote birth registration .
+- Efforts to be made to reduce Infant Mortality Rate to 15 and further promote birth registrations.

 - 95% children to be covered under complete immunization.